 reflectivity map

-Figure 1.
-The colors on this reflectivity map describe the hardness of the seafloor surface.
+The colors on this reflectivity map describe the hardness of the sea-floor surface.
 Blue represents soft bottom such as silt or mud, as is the most common bottom type in the Gulf of Mexico.
-Scientists on this cruise are primarily interested in the yellow and red areas, the hardbottom.
+Scientists on this cruise are primarily interested in the yellow and red areas — the hardbottom.
 Click image for larger view and image credit.

-Advances in Understanding Seafloor Geology and Biology on the Gulf of Mexico Continental Slope and Abyssal Plain
+Understanding Sea-floor Geology and Biology in the Gulf of Mexico

 Jesse L. Hunt, Jr.